Posted by ESPN.com's Kevin Seifert

 "I'm not going to get into that," Jackson said.
 "I'm just going to take this year for what it is worth and reflect back on this season.

 Indeed, Childress said Sunday was not the time to make pronouncements about his 2009 starting lineup.
 He has invested three years and much of his professional reputation in developing Jackson into a competent starter.
-Owner Zygi Wilf declined comment Sunday but appears solidly in Childress' corner this winter.
-Yet it's hard to imagine Wilf tolerating another offseason mistake at the most crucial position in the game.
+Owner Zygi Wilf appears solidly in Childress' corner this winter, but it's hard to imagine Wilf tolerating another offseason mistake at the most crucial position in the game.

 Soon, we'll know what Childress values more: Pride or professional survival.